 The Outlaw Chronicles – in chronological order

-Some people have been asking me about the order of the Robin Hood and Alan Dale novels and ebook short stories, and where the Caliph’s Gold (my latest yarn in the series) fits into the timeline.
+Some people have been asking me about the order of the Robin Hood and Alan Dale novels and ebook short stories, and where the Caliph’s Gold and Castle of Bones (my latest) fit into the timeline.
 So here’s the definitive list!

 This short story, only available as an ebook, is about Robin Hood and Little John struggling as novice outlaws in Sherwood Forest.

 The novel that kicked off the whole series.
 Alan Dale is caught stealing a pie and, fleeing from the law, joins Robin Hood’s notorious gang in Sherwood.